 First Start Partnerships for Children and Families recognizes the importance of time off from work to relax, spend time with family, and enjoy leisure activities.
+First Start Partnerships also acknowledges the need for staff members to obtain medical care, recover from illness, and manage overall wellness.
 The company provides paid PTO time to full-time staff members for this purpose and staff are encouraged to take PTO during the year.
+(Note: PTO includes sick, vacation, and personal time off.)